rniemand/rniemand.github.io/_posts/2018/2018-12-06-HomeAssistantFromScratchBreakingUpConfig.md

 > This is one **[post in a series](https://www.richardn.ca/posts/HomeAssistantFromScratchInstallation/)** of getting up and running with Home Assistant from scratch.
 {: .prompt-tip }

-Today I would like to tackle breaking up your configuration file (`configuration.yam`l) into smaller, more manageable parts to make configuring Home Assistant a lot easier.
+Today I would like to tackle breaking up your configuration file (`configuration.yaml`) into smaller, more manageable parts to make configuring Home Assistant a lot easier.

 ## Home Assistant YAML Commands
 Home Assistant offers the following helper keywords for use in your configuration files: